whackengine/whack/Notebook/ideas.md

 ## sw.gfx.\*

 2D display list implemented using PIXI.js.
-Implement sw.gfx.\* as an optional package in the Skywhack registry.
+Implement sw.gfx.\* as an optional package in the SkyWhack registry.

 - DisplayObject (contains zero or more child display objects)
   - Bitmap